 - 2. The PHA will provide, through its orientations, individual counseling and written notices, sufficient information to allow families to make an informed choice of rent payment options.
 At a minimum, families will be advised of the dollar amounts of Tenant Rent for the family under each option; and, the PHA's policies on switching the type of rent in circumstances of financial hardship. - 3.
 If the PHA determines that the family is unable to pay the flat rent because of financial hardship, the PHA will switch the family's rent from flat rent to income-based rent on the first of the month following verification of the change.
-Once a family switches from flat rent to income-based rent due to financial hardship, the family must wait until its next annual option to select the type of rent they choose to pay. - 4.
+Once a family switches from flat rent to income-based rent due to financial hardship, the family must wait until its next annual option to select the type of rent they choose to pay.
+Under HUD's COVID-19 Statutory and Regulatory Waivers and Alternative Requirements, the PHA may give families no more than two opportunities to choose between a flat rent and an income-based rent within the same one-year period. - 4.
 The PHA has established the following policies for determining financial hardship circumstances: - a.
 The family's income has decreased because of changed circumstances, loss or reduction of employment, death in the family which results in income reduction or funeral expenses; and reduction in or loss of earnings or other assistance; - b.
 The family has experienced an increase in expenses, because of changed circumstances, for un-reimbursed medical costs, child care, transportation, education, or similar items; - c.
 The PHA may include other reasonable financial hardship circumstances which may be applied on a case by case basis at management discretion. - C. Total Tenant Payment (TTP)